 At Mountain Kingdoms we have a real passion for travel and we're constantly seeking out new destinations and experiences in the far flung corners of the world.
-But each member of the team has somewhere that they're totally smitten with - a special place they return to time and again which soothes the soul and lifts the spirits.
+But each member of the team has somewhere that they're totally smitten with - a special place that soothes the soul and lifts the spirits.
 Here are just a few of our travel love affairs.

 Wild Nepal - Niki, Operations Manager

 Niki trekking in the mountains of Wild Nepal

-I have travelled to Nepal at least 10 times - trekking, cycling and climbing giant peaks.
+I have travelled to Nepal at least a dozen times - trekking, cycling and climbing giant peaks.
 But the two places that remain my favourites are Dolpo, near the Tibetan border, and the base camps of Kangchenjunga.
 They both have the most incredible Himalayan scenery and are long, strenuous, satisfying treks.
 Just my thing!
 Approaching the Ghami La, 5,700m, in snow, following the tracks of a snow leopard was a particularly fond memory.
 More recently, I completed the spectacular trek to Makalu Base Camp which was quite simply one of the best, most spectacular and rewarding treks in the world.
 Wild Nepal has definitely stolen my heart.